nsharma1396/kvell/docs/auto-templating/using-generate-scripts.md

 sidebar_label: Using generation scripts
 ---

-You can generate Routes and Models seperately using kvell's generation command.
+You can generate Routes and Models separately using kvell's generation command.
 The `generate` script is exposed as `kvell-gen` command.
 But, instead of using `kvell-gen` directly, you can use `npm run generate` which wraps up `kvell-gen`.